dimalik/pyopl/README.md

 pyopl --fetch --engines=arxiv --bib=/path/to/bib/file 1312.5602v1
 ```

-Lastly, `pyopl` offers the ability to write the citation as a file in a specified folder.
+Lastly, `pyopl` offers the ability to write the citation as a separate .bib file in a specified folder.
 This could be useful, for example, when you want to synchronize your library between different machines:

 ```bash
 pyopl --fetch --engines=arxiv --bib=/path/to/bib/file --secondary-bib=/path/to/bib/folder 1312.5602v1